adjust/unity_sdk/README.md

 The iOS build script is located at `Assets/Editor/PostprocessBuildPlayer_AdjustPostBuildiOS.py`.
 It changes the Unity3d iOS generated project in the following ways:

-1. Adds the iAd.framework and AdSupport.framework to the project.
-This is required by the adjust SDK - check out the adjust [iOS][ios] page for more details.
+1. Adds the `iAd.framework` and `AdSupport.framework` to the project.
+This is required by the adjust SDK - check out the official [iOS SDK README][ios] for more details.

 2. Adds the other linker flag `-ObjC`.
 This allows the adjust Objective-C categories to be recognized during the build time.